precice/openfoam-adapter/README.md

 ### Compatible preCICE versions

-Please note that currently the OpenFOAM adapter can only link against preCICE built as a static library (`libprecice.a`).
-For this, the file `libprecice.so` should not exist in the build directory of preCICE.
-We are working on fixing this.

 The preCICE version corresponding to the commit [284c466](https://github.com/precice/precice/commit/284c466e93ac5a63ebf3a13ecf04a6e8b325a794) (July 25, 2017) is known to work with the adapter.

+Please note that, if you are using preCICE as a shared library, you need to have it added in your `LD_LIBRARY_PATH`.